5 Signs that you may need a new shift schedule

 #1: You have idle equipment while still not producing enough to meet customer demands.
 There can be a lot of reasons for this; nearly all of which point to a schedule that does not have the right people in the right place at the right time.
 Product flow, staffing, maintenance and production order variability can all be addressed with the right shiftwork structure.

 #2: Maintenance is blaming equipment availability for a downward trend in equipment up-time.
 You can't fix something while it's running.
-The result is often and solution like "We'll wait until the weekend to fix it."
+The result is often a solution like "We'll wait until the weekend to fix it."
 This is fine until you find that leaving too much to the weekend ends up with an overly fatigued maintenance group with not enough hours on the weekend to fix everything.
 Scheduling equipment, like scheduling people, can improve maintenance accomplishment while still getting the production hours you need.

 #3: Absenteeism is going up as overtime starts to wear down your workforce.
 As overtime goes up, two things will happen.
 First of all, your workforce will start to get tired.
 Secondly, they will notice that they are now making a lot of money and can afford to take time off.
 This is a "death spiral" situation in that it is self-perpetuating and will only get worse.
 Staffing will impact overtime but to do so effectively, you must have a shiftwork structure to support the newly resized workforce.